-- Plan to include a large Custom Windmill Ceiling Fan to keep your friends and family cool during the hot months and also catch their eyes with the custom finish matching that is so popular.
+- Plan to include large Custom Windmill Ceiling Fans for outdoor decks and patios to keep your friends and family cool during the hot months and also catch their eyes with the custom finish matching that is so popular.

 - Prepare a kitchen area where friends and food can be enjoyed together.

 - Create a game space where children and adults can spend hours of fun playing and laughing over games.

 So, this sounds like a lot of work to you?
 Well, think again!
 It’s really quite simple and it’s a project that takes a little effort and lots of creativity.
 We’ve provided some tips and ideas to help you get started.